MegaBitmap/UDPBD-for-XEBP/README.md

 1. Use [rufus](https://rufus.ie/en/) to format the USB flash drive with settings as shown:
 ![mbr-fat32-usb-drive](./images/mbr-fat32-usb-drive.jpg)
-2. Download the Xtreme Eliete Boot Plus Xmas 2021 showcase [here](https://web.archive.org/web/20240729132341/http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/).
+2. Download the Xtreme Elite Boot Plus Xmas 2021 showcase [here](https://web.archive.org/web/*/hwc.nat.cu/ps2-vault/hwc-projects/xebplus).
 3. Use [7-zip](https://7-zip.org/) to extract the `XEBPLUS` folder to the root of your USB drive.
 (Windows does not natively support `.rar` with passwords.)
 The password is at the bottom of `xebplus_xmas_showcase.rar\Distibution License.txt`.
 4. Download the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).